lorenzofamiglini/CalFram/README.md

 - **ECE Frequency based formulation**
 - **Brier Score Loss** (Note: for both binary and multiclass, the brier score loss is bounded in [0,1]).

 Together, these measures provide a complete understanding of your model's calibration and help to make targeted modifications to improve the model.
-Our framework is open-sourced and available on GitHub for the community.
-It works directly with any model's outputs, making it agnostic to any Machine Learning and Deep Learning libraries.
+Our framework directly with any model's outputs, making it agnostic to any Machine Learning and Deep Learning framework.

 In addition, we report the Brier Score Loss, ECE accuracy-based, and ECE frequency-based metrics.